cod-ux/guiltyv5/README.md

 # guiltyv5
 A python app that connects to your bank account and sends you email notifications when you are overspending money.
 Made with streamlit, firebase and nordigen.

+What your application does

+How to build it

+Use it for free on the website

+Why you used the technologies you used

+Some of the challenges you faced

+Features you hope to implement in the future